inoob26/springRestTests/README.md

 In this project i worked with SpringBoot and Hibernate.

-Also i had MySQL table Employee with rows:
+Also i had MySQL table Employee with columns:
 ID , Name, Position

 Java code reterned data in JSON format and i read JSON data using jQuery.